Pension

 • Repaying a mortgage

-• Purchasing shares in a housing cooperative or similar investment
+• Acquisition of shares in housing cooperatives or similar holdings

 Promotion of home ownership: Advance withdrawal or pledge?

-The Federal Act on Occupational Retirement, Survivors’ and Invalidity Pension Provision (OPA) allows money from occupational benefits insurance to be used in two different ways to purchase owner-occupied residential property:
+The Federal Act on Occupational Old Age, Survivors’ and Invalidity Pension Provision (BVG/OPA) allows capital from occupational benefits insurance to be used in two different ways to purchase owner-occupied residential property:

 1. Advance withdrawal of pension assets